fahamgeer177/coraliser/README.md

 If you want the Firecrawl agent to perform specific tasks (e.g., advanced data structuring or targeted web crawling), you can update the prompt to include those requirements while maintaining the same structure.

-## How to Run the Coralized Firecrawl MCP Agent Within the Coral Network
+## How to Run the Coralised Firecrawl MCP Agent Within the Coral Network

-To enable the coralized Firecrawl MCP agent to interact within the Coral network, follow these steps:
+To enable the coralised Firecrawl MCP agent to interact within the Coral network, follow these steps:

 1. **Start the Coral Server**:
    In a terminal, navigate to your project's root directory and start the Coral Server: